 EE 151.
 Electromagnetic Engineering.
 9 units (3-0-6); third term.
-Prerequisite: EE 45.
-Foundations of circuit theory—electric fields, magnetic fields, transmission lines, and Maxwell’s equations, with engineering applications.
-Instructor: Yang
+Prerequisites: EE 45.
+Foundations of circuit theory-electric fields, magnetic fields, transmission lines, and Maxwell's equations, with engineering applications.
+Instructor: Yan.

 EE 154 ab.
 Practical Electronics for Space Applications.
 9 units (2-3-4); second and third terms.
 Part a: Subsystem Design: Students will be exposed to design for subsystem electronics in the space environment, including an understanding of the space environment, common approaches for low cost spacecraft, atmospheric / analogue testing, and discussions of risk.
 Emphasis on a practical exposure to early subsystem design for a TRL 3-4 effort.
 Part b: Subsystems to System Interfacing: Builds upon the first term by extending subsystems to be compatible with "spacecraft", including a near-space "flight" of prototype subsystems on a high-altitude balloon flight.
 Focus on qualification for the flight environment appropriate to a TRL 4-5 effort.
 Instructor: Klesh.